Common starling: New Zealand

 The early settlers in New Zealand cleared the bush and found their newly planted crops were invaded by hordes of caterpillars and other insects deprived of their previous food sources.
-Native birds were not habituated to living in close proximity to man so the common starling was introduced from Europe along with the house sparrow to control the pests.
+Native birds were not habituated to living in close proximity to humans, so the common starling was introduced from Europe along with the house sparrow to control the pests.
 It was first brought over in 1862 by the Nelson Acclimatisation Society and other introductions followed.
 The birds soon became established and are now found all over the country including the subtropical Kermadec Islands to the north and the equally distant Macquarie Island far to the south.

 North America

 Various acclimatisation society records mention instances of starlings being introduced in Cincinnati, Quebec and New York in the 1870s.
 As part of a nationwide effort, about 60 common starlings were released in 1890 into New York's Central Park by Eugene Schieffelin, president of the American Acclimatization Society.
 It has been widely reported that he had tried to introduce every bird species mentioned in the works of William Shakespeare into North America, but this claim has been traced to an essay in 1948 by naturalist Edwin Way Teale, whose notes appear to indicate that it was speculation.
 About the same date, the Portland Song Bird Club released 35 pairs of common starlings in Portland, Oregon.
 Earlier introductions are recorded to have died out within a few years, with the 1890 New York and Portland introductions reported as being the most successful.

-Population of the birds is estimated to have grown to 150 million, occupying an area extending from southern Canada and Alaska to Central America.
+The population of the common starling in North America is estimated to have grown to 150 million, occupying an area extending from southern Canada and Alaska to Central America.